katereverie/JavaScript/libraries/React/about.md

 ##### Using State to Toggle an Element

 State updates may be asynchronous.
-It means that React may batch multiple `setState()` calls into a single update and you can't rely on the previous value of `this.state` or `this.props` when calculating the next value.
-Therefore, avoid syntax as follows:
+It means that React may batch multiple `setState()` calls into a single update and you can't rely on the previous value of `this.state` or `this.props` when calculating the next value.</br>

+Therefore, __avoid__ syntax as follows:

 ```js
   this.setState({